Project management methodology for lazy people

-There are new concepts and ideas being created every day which are simpler and more efficient than the methodologies already in existence.
-Let’s take the Waterfall methodology for example.
-It is a good methodology but it’s becoming less popular as it cannot stand the high dynamics and ever-changing requirements.
+New concepts and ideas are being created every day, which are simpler and more efficient than the methodologies already in existence.
+Let’s take the Waterfall methodology, for example.
+It is a good methodology, but it’s becoming less popular as it cannot stand the high dynamics and ever-changing requirements.

 Unlike Waterfall, modern Agile methodologies tend to meet present-day realities.
-However, Agile methodologies need to be adopted gradually, giving your team time to understand the benefits fully.
+However, Agile methodologies must be adopted gradually, giving your team time to understand the benefits fully.

-- If you adopt Agile methodologies, you need to ensure that these are maintained consistently.
-You shouldn’t assume that Agile is suitable to be used on an ad hoc basis when you have more time or less pressure from clients.
-You should learn to apply Agile methodologies even if you are working on very urgent projects.
+If you adopt Agile methodologies, you need to ensure that these are maintained consistently.
+You shouldn’t assume that Agile is suitable for use on an ad hoc basis when you have more time or less pressure from clients.
+You should learn to apply Agile methodologies even when working on urgent projects.

 TDD and laziness as a perfect match

-Let’s take TDD (test driven development) – this is probably the most interesting process in terms of laziness.
+Let’s take TDD (test-driven development) – this is probably the most interesting process regarding laziness.
 Imagine you are programming without TDD.
-You are writing code and you forget to check the input data or fail to find any exclusion.
+You are writing code, and you forget to check the input data or fail to find any exclusion.
 These mistakes likely occur when developers are trying to reduce the volume of their work – this is where buggy code comes from.

-Using TDD, enables you to write test code which is very similar to the real code.
+TDD enables you to write test code, which is very similar to the real code.
 This means you can use it later for reference or perhaps even copy it.
 This enables you to test exactly what is needed and save time.

-Even though TDD is a software development technique often related to Agile, it can also work with website development or content development as well.
-Here, the preliminary creation of test prototypes and structures will significantly facilitate the process of creating real websites or writing real articles.
+Even though TDD is a software development technique often related to Agile, it can also work with website or content development.
+Here, the preliminary creation of test prototypes and structures will significantly facilitate the process of creating real websites or writing authentic articles.
 Additionally, the process of implementation here will be free from excess complexity as well.

-It is evident that by using these methodologies you will be able to save time, simplify processes and reduce errors.
-Confused with all the project management methodologies?
+It is evident that by using these methodologies, you will be able to save time, simplify processes and reduce errors.
+Are you confused with all the project management methodologies?
 Or with their pros and cons?
 Contact us.
 Our specialists will help you choose the best option for you.